-- 6. Additional Reviews Performed by the Division of Financial Compliance These reviews do not fall under the "field and independent audits" specified in 19 TAC §109.21. - Superintendent Severance Payments On receiving a school district's disclosure of a severance payment to a superintendent, the division will review the superintendent's contractual agreement and supporting documentation to determine any necessary adjustments to the district's FSP payments.
-(TEC, §11.201[c]; 19 TAC Chapter 105, Subchapter CC) - Fiscal Year Changes The division will review and document receipt of the forms that school districts and open-enrollment charter schools must submit when changing the start and end dates of their fiscal year. - Depository Contracts The division will document receipt of 1) information each school district is required to report every two years regarding selection of a depository bank and the bank selected and 2) information each charter school is required to report each year regarding the school's main depository bank account.
+- 7. Additional Reviews Performed by the Division of Financial Compliance These reviews do not fall under the "field and independent audits" specified in 19 TAC §109.21. - Superintendent Severance Payments On receiving a school district's disclosure of a severance payment to a superintendent, the division will review the superintendent's contractual agreement and supporting documentation to determine any necessary adjustments to the district's FSP payments.
+(TEC, §11.201[c]; 19 TAC §105.1021) - Fiscal Year Changes The division will review and document receipt of the forms that school districts and open-enrollment charter schools must submit when changing the start and end dates of their fiscal year. - Depository Contracts The division will document the information each school district and charter school is required to report each year regarding the school's main depository bank account.
 (19 TAC §§100.1043[b], 109.51, and 109.52) - New Charter School Visits The division will consult with all new charter schools in their first year of operations.
-Guidance provided will include guidance on student attendance accounting, business office organization, governance, and working with the division and agency. - Other types of reviews As a way of providing transparency for the public, the division is undertaking reviewing other types of projects for compliance with applicable laws and rules.
+Guidance provided will include guidance on student attendance accounting, business office organization, governance, and working with the division and agency.

+Other types of reviews - As a way of providing transparency for the public, the division is undertaking reviewing other types of projects for compliance with applicable laws and rules.
 Types of reviews the division is considering are procurement and construction projects, travel and reimbursement, transportation recording and reporting, and cash management and activity funds.

 Throughout the year, the division will adjust this audit plan to accommodate the effects of unplanned and unscheduled work.
-Examples of unplanned and unscheduled work are 1) public information requests and production requests, 2) record reviews, 3) increased audit and examination activity from the United States Department of Education and other external partners and stakeholders, 4) school consolidations and charter revocations, and 5) resource allocation
+Examples of unplanned and unscheduled work are: public information requests and production requests; record reviews; increased audit and examination activity from the United States Department of Education and other external partners and stakeholders; school consolidations and charter revocations; and resource allocation.